 getifaddr()to find the correct output interface

-getifaddrs()or some minor change that shouldn't have mattered.
+getifaddrs() or some minor change that shouldn’t have

 getifaddrs() to traverse the interfaces programmatically.

-was added to glibc 2.3 back in 2002.
-Anyway it was trivial to temporarily switch interface selection
+getifaddrs().
+It seems it was added to glibc 2.3 back in

-is run as an ordinary user or as root! (arping of course
+ip route get is run as an ordinary user or as root!

-has to run as root or have NET_ADMIN capability).
+(arping of course has to run as root or have

 Only the exact address given to